FDC-SP: Structure and genetics

 FDC-SP is a 68-amino acid protein containing a signal peptide at its N terminus, which is used for directing the transport of the protein.
 Adjacent to the signal peptide, the protein contains a highly charged N-terminal sequence.

 The C-terminal half of FDC-SP is proline-rich and not highly conserved between species, but the alignment of proline residues within this region is highly conserved.
 FDC-SP homologues are only easily located within the human, rat, mouse and chimpanzee genome.
 There is a 70% sequence homology between mouse and rat and a 45% homology between human and mouse.
 The N-terminal, however, is highly conserved between all three species and is thought to contain potential casein kinase 2 (CK2) phosphorylation sites.
 CK2 is a constitutively and widely expressed serine/threonine kinase that has many substrates related to signal transduction and cell growth regulation.
 Several casein genes have also been found nearby to the FDC-SP gene.
-Numerous genes that are expressed in oral tissues, including statherin, mucin, ameloblastin, histatin, enamelin and proline-rich protein are also located in close proximity to the FDC-SP gene.
+Numerous genes that are expressed in oral tissues, including statherin, mucin, ameloblastin, histatin, enamelin and proline-rich protein are also located close to the FDC-SP gene.
 This indicates that the aforementioned genes may be expressed through the same mechanism.
 The recent evolutionary development of FDC-SP correlates with the development of certain aspects of the mammalian immune system and with the emergence of the follicular germinal centre (GC) reaction in secondary lymphoid tissues.